mehulagg/gitlab/doc/user/application_security/dast/index.md

 - **Profile name**: A name you assign to the site to be scanned.
 - **Target URL**: The URL that DAST runs against.
 - **Excluded URLs**: A comma-separated list of URLs to skip during a scan.
-Regular expressions can be used to match multiple URLs.
 - **Request headers**: A comma-separated list of HTTP request header with names and values.
 Headers are added to every request made by DAST.
 - **Authentication**:
   - **Authenticated URL**: The URL of the login page on the target website